Teen killed in Mall of Louisiana shooting taught at dance studio and was editor of student newspaper

 BATON ROUGE — Martha Odom, a 17-year-old senior from Ascension Episcopal School, died after being shot in the chest in a Thursday afternoon shooting at the Mall of Louisiana that left five people hospitalized.

-The teen was at the mall celebrating her upcoming high school graduation.
-Two other Ascension Episcopal students were also injured in the shooting.
+While a pair of Baton Rouge "groups" met at the mall to settle a social media beef, Odom was there celebrating her upcoming high school graduation.
+Two other Ascension Episcopal students were also injured.

 Odom was captain of the girls' soccer team, editor of the student newspaper and a dancer at The Ballet Studio, where she helped teach children how to dance.